mbhamashah/katacoda-scenarios/Opearting System Basics 1/13-Input, Output and Error Redirections.md

 We want to capture the output and error messages so that we can analyze this info and if require, take necessary action.

-we have read about redirc operator >.
+we have read about redirct operator >.

 Now let's deep deep dive a bit.